heinhtoo/carla/README.md

+#### use -m to change map
+available maps:
+- Town01, Town02, Town03, Town04, Town05, Town06, Town07, Town10HD.

+osm or xodr maps are also available using --osm-path and -x or --xodr-path respectively.

-Can run with openstreetmap data but opening with carla doesn't support myanmar fonts.
+![#f03c15] Can run with openstreetmap data but opening with carla doesn't support myanmar fonts.

 #### spawn npc command - filterv for vehicle blueprints flitering